alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 * collagen or any animal part used to manufacture drugs

 ##Moving animal products within the EU or EFTA
-You’ll need to an Intra Trade Animal Health Certificate (ITAHC).
+You’ll need an Intra Trade Animal Health Certificate (ITAHC).
 You must keep this document for at least 3 years.

 [Question for SME: how much does it cost to get a certificate?]